Majestic9169/bharat-forge-ui/frontend/README.md

 However, the goal of development in this field is to achieve complete autonomy in robot operations, without the need for human or environmental interaction.

-This the repo for the given problem statement
+This the frontend repo for the given problem statement

 <p align="right">(<a href="#readme-top">back to top</a>)</p>